dirksan28/Scenic2DashCanEmu/README.md

 ![](./pics/mcp2515-arduino.jpg)

 On the MCP2515 board there is a jumper which is labeled J1.
-To work properly, make sure it is closed so the CAN-Bus termination is enabled.
+To work properly, make sure it is closed so the CAN bus termination is enabled.

 ### Wireing
 | PIN on Arduino  | PIN on MCP2515 CAN Bus Breakout Board  |